 Oral corticosteroids also have been shown to have short-term pain relief and allow a bit more shoulder movement, according to a 2006 systematic review of five trials with a total of 179 patients.
 Three of the trials, which are ranked high quality, do not find long-term benefits beyond six weeks.

-Heat or cold treatments?
+Heat or cold treatments

 For cold therapy, there appears to be not much difference between that with NSAIDs, injections, mobilization with physical therapy, and no treatment, according to a 1984 study.
-An earlier study in 1976 found that ice therapy could “shorten” the painful freezing stage of frozen shoulders, but it is no better than physical therapy alone.
+An earlier study in 1976 found that ice therapy could “shorten” the painful freezing stage of frozen shoulders, but it’s no better than physical therapy alone.

 A 2014 Cochrane Review found that exercise, when used with manual therapy, does not have better outcomes than corticosteroid injections in the short term for pain relief and better shoulder movement.
 “It is unclear whether a combination of manual therapy, exercise and electrotherapy is an effective adjunct to glucocorticoid injection or oral NSAID,” the authors wrote.